marcduiker/azure-functions-university/lessons/typescript/queue/README.md

 ## 2. Using Queue Output Bindings

-In this exercise, we'll be creating an HttpTrigger function and use the Queue output binding in order to put player messages on the `newplayer-items` queue.
+In this exercise, we'll be creating an Http trigger Function and use the Queue output binding in order to put player messages on the `newplayer-items` queue.

 > 🔎 **Observation** - In contrast to .NET in-process Azure Functions TypeScript only supports strings or JSON-serializable objects as message payload.